digst/cloud/design.md

 Public agencies cannot allow their data or applications to be locked-in to a specific vendor.
 From a regulatory point of view, public procurement should support competition and not favour a specific propriatary technology or sole vendor.
 From a strategic perspective, it should be possible to move public services between organisations, and additionally have them integrated into new operational landscapes.
 This principle supports the characteristic of provider resource pooling.

-Exposed interfaces are standardised and supported by Open Source implementations.
+On the GovCloud PaaS-platform [korrekt?] exposed interfaces are standardised and supported by Open Source implementations.
 Interfaces towards customers and interfaces exposed internally between platform and applications shall be selected on the basis of their support in the open source community.
 Selecting interfaces suopported by open source ensures a licence-free fall back option, if the benefits of licenced implementions no longer outweigh the price.
 Standardisation ensures a clear governance of changes and transparent terms of use.

 Consequently, proprietary technologies are used with caution.
 When used, the immediate benefits are evaluated against the future costs of the binding.
 A part of the evaluation is to describe a likely exit strategy for replacing proprietary technology with more open ones.